lamdu/hypertypes/README.md

 The `hypertypes` library provides:

-* Variants of standard classes like `Functor` with `TemplateHaskell` derivations for hypertypes.
+* Variants of standard classes like `Functor` for hypertypes with derivations.
   (Unlike in `multirec`'s `HFunctor`, only the actual child node types of each node need to be handled)
 * Combinators for recursive processing and transformation of nested structures
 * Implementations of common AST terms